Telugu grammar: Gender

 Most of the words ending in -ḍu are borrowings from Sanskrit words ending in -a, and therefore the feminine forms of these words are equivalent to the Sanskrit words.

 Sometimes, a word ending in -ḍu is feminized by adding the suffix -ālu to the root.
 The -a ending of the root becomes -ur.
 This phenomenon is known as the rugāgama sandhi.

 Neuter-gendered words usually contain the suffix -amu.
 This suffix descends from the Old Telugu suffix -ambu and is increasingly losing the final -u to become -aṁ.
-These neuter words are often borrowed from Sanskrit neuter-gendered words ending in -a, -am, -i, or -u.
+These neuter words are often borrowed from Sanskrit words ending in -a or -u.
 The final -a usually becomes -amu, and the final -u becomes -uvu.